awsdocs/amazon-ses-developer-guide/doc-source/event-publishing-retrieving-sns-examples.md

 ## Send record<a name="event-publishing-retrieving-sns-send"></a>

 The following is an example of a `Send` event record that Amazon SES publishes to Amazon SNS\.
+Some fields are not always present\.
+For example, with a templated email, the subject is rendered later and included in subsequent events\.

 ```
  1. {